pingidentity/pingone-go-client/pingone/docs/BadRequestErrorDetailInnerError.md

 `func (o *BadRequestErrorDetailInnerError) HasRangeMinimumValue() bool`

 HasRangeMinimumValue returns a boolean if a field has been set.

+### GetSupportedAttributes

+`func (o *BadRequestErrorDetailInnerError) GetSupportedAttributes() []string`

+GetSupportedAttributes returns the SupportedAttributes field if non-nil, zero value otherwise.

+### GetSupportedAttributesOk

+`func (o *BadRequestErrorDetailInnerError) GetSupportedAttributesOk() (*[]string, bool)`

+GetSupportedAttributesOk returns a tuple with the SupportedAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedAttributes

+`func (o *BadRequestErrorDetailInnerError) SetSupportedAttributes(v []string)`

+SetSupportedAttributes sets SupportedAttributes field to given value.

+### HasSupportedAttributes

+`func (o *BadRequestErrorDetailInnerError) HasSupportedAttributes() bool`

+HasSupportedAttributes returns a boolean if a field has been set.

+### GetSupportedOperators

+`func (o *BadRequestErrorDetailInnerError) GetSupportedOperators() []string`

+GetSupportedOperators returns the SupportedOperators field if non-nil, zero value otherwise.

+### GetSupportedOperatorsOk

+`func (o *BadRequestErrorDetailInnerError) GetSupportedOperatorsOk() (*[]string, bool)`

+GetSupportedOperatorsOk returns a tuple with the SupportedOperators field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedOperators

+`func (o *BadRequestErrorDetailInnerError) SetSupportedOperators(v []string)`

+SetSupportedOperators sets SupportedOperators field to given value.

+### HasSupportedOperators

+`func (o *BadRequestErrorDetailInnerError) HasSupportedOperators() bool`

+HasSupportedOperators returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)